CreativeWolfies/akyanet-research/akyanet.md

 [Freedom of the press](https://en.wikipedia.org/wiki/Freedom_of_the_press), [freedom of speech](https://en.wikipedia.org/wiki/Freedom_of_speech), and [freedom of information](https://en.wikipedia.org/wiki/Freedom_of_information) will be guaranteed.

 [Fact-checking](https://en.wikipedia.org/wiki/Fact-checking) is important.
-All medias will be strongly advised to add a kind of fact-checking score on each article / each news so that people can quickly see the veracity of the article/news to prevent [media manipulation](https://en.wikipedia.org/wiki/Media_manipulation).
+All medias will be strongly advised to add a kind of fact-checking score that can clearly be seen on each article / each news so that people can quickly see the veracity of the article/news to prevent [media manipulation](https://en.wikipedia.org/wiki/Media_manipulation).
 This fact-checking score can be determined by computing the average of the scores given by fact-checking associations.

+In case of a very low fact-checking score or in case of an article talking about a sensitive subject (suicide, racism, violence, ...), a banner could be added next to the article to help the readers understand the context of what they are reading, what they should watch out for, and why this specific article has this banner and this low score.

 To create a media, you just need to create an association for it.